Silicon photonics: Light-field displays

 As of 2015, US startup company Magic Leap is working on a light-field chip using silicon photonics for the purpose of an augmented reality display.

 Artificial intelligence

 Silicon photonics has been used in artificial intelligence inference processors that are more energy efficient than those using conventional transistors.
-This can be done using Mach-Zehnder interferometers (MZIs) which can be combined with nanoelectromechanical systems to modulate the light passing though it, by physically bending the MZI which changes the phase of the light.
+This can be done using Mach-Zehnder interferometers (MZIs) which can be combined with nanoelectromechanical systems to modulate the light passing through it, by physically bending the MZI which changes the phase of the light.